Zapier - Integration Platform

 - If you hit your maximum Task allowance before the month ends, everything will stop running until you upgrade your plan or you wait until the end of the month for your allowance to reset.

 - If you only need 2,100 Tasks a month, you'll be forced to upgrade from the 2k Task/mo plan to the 5k Task/mo plan, almost doubling your total bill for those extra 100 tasks.

 Zapier does a fantastic job of making complicated API calls easy even without any programming or web development knowledge.
 Overall their system is very user-friendly and it's easy to learn the basics to start automating.

-With this said, to take complete advantage of Zapier and all if its features, there is a very high knowledge ceiling.
+With this said, to take complete advantage of Zapier and all of its features, there is a very high knowledge ceiling.
 It can take a while to learn all of the tools and many of them, such as the webhook step will not make sense without some technical understanding of the web and APIs.
-The more complicated your automation goals, the harder they will be to satisfy with Zapier.
+The more complicated your automation requirements, the harder they will be to achieve with Zapier.

 In our experience working with companies running over 40,000 Tasks/mo, Zapier generally performs well; however, it can be tricky to debug your Zaps when they break.
 It isn't always very clear what caused an automation to fail and if you don't know the cause of a problem, you'll find yourself wasting a lot of time and energy shooting in the dark trying to fix it.

 With the scalability of cloud computing, we would like to see Zapier adopt more flexible payment options.
 Major cloud providers such as Amazon Web Services and Google Cloud Platform only charge users for the resources they use.
 Gone are the days of paying a flat monthly server fee.
 Why doesn't Zapier share this price model with its users?
 Jumping from 50k tasks a month to 100k is a tremendous difference in computational resources and in price ($300 more a month).
 Usually business automation is a gradual process and at this scale, you wouldn't just double your output from month to month.